 Back at the 2016 Olympics, young Singaporian Joseph Schooling beat out Michael Phelps in the 100m butterfly to grab the gold and that cool $1 million bonus!

-The reality is, most swimmers will never reach the Olympic podium and must look elsewhere for potential prize money.
+The reality is, most swimmers will never reach the podium and must look elsewhere for potential prize money.

 There are a number of different international competitions that allow swimmers to compete for prize money including the International Swim League, FINA World Cup and FINA World Championships.